Best wine openers of 2021 | CNN Underscored

 A reliable wine opener is a wine lover’s best friend, while a wonky one can ruin that special bottle of Bordeaux you’ve been saving for just the right occasion.

-With that in mind, we tested eight top-rated wine openers in three different styles — traditional waiter’s corkscrews, labor-saving lever styles, and rechargeable electric models.
+With that in mind, we tested eight top-rated wine openers in three different styles — traditional waiter’s corkscrews, labor-saving lever styles and rechargeable electric models.

 With a more comfortable grip and longer lever than the competition, the OXO Waiter's Corkscrew is easy to use, store, and take anyplace you need to uncork a bottle.